 → See also: EXTRA STUFF: DRYNESS & ALLERGIES

 II.
 REST OF BODY

 STUFF FOR HANDS, NEXT TO BATHROOM & KITCHEN SINKS

-- oil (multi-purpose oil & mineral oil in bathroom; olive and hemp seed (refrigerated) oils, also used for food, live in the kitchen)
+- oil (multi-purpose oil in bathroom; olive and hemp seed (refrigerated) oils, also used for food, live in the kitchen)

 - multi-purpose balm

 - bland moisturiser (currently La Roche-Posay Lipikar baume)